 Complementary sustainability is about how we operate our business, our manufacturing and about our employees – it is about being responsible and delivering value across our value chain and in our relationships.
 We simply call this “Doing things right”

-We have identified six business responsibility areas: Resource and energy-efficient operations, Diversity and inclusion, Health and safety, Human and labour rights, Anti-corruption and Community impact.
+We have identified six business responsibility areas: Resource and energy-efficient operations, Diversity and inclusion, Health and safety, Human and labour rights, Business ethics and Community engagement.

 Pursuing high standards in our operations and in our value chain will strengthen our ability to change the game of transport by generating experience, knowledge and capabilities that can be translated into product and service development as well as giving us the credibility needed on the market.